Who are you referring to? Coreference resolution in image narrations: Results

-\textbf{Importance of cross attention module.} \Cref{table:attention} shows the model performance for two settings: (1)~directly averaging the word features or (2)~attending over the words by using the image as the query as discussed in \cref{sec.method}.
-Both the grounding accuracy and the coreference evaluation get a boost in performance for visually aware word features.
+\paragraph{Further ablations.} \Cref{table:ablation} compares the performance of our final method under two settings: (1)~directly averaging the word features or (2)~attending over the words by using the image as the query as discussed in \cref{sec.method}.
+Both the narrative grounding accuracy and the coreference evaluation get a boost in performance for visually aware word features.
 More often than not, the word phrases are relatively short (\eg,~\textit{the machine}) and hence the model does not always learn to disambiguate better with attention for the grounding.
-On the other hand, this technique is especially useful for coreference resolution because the flow of visual information to the word features acts as a prior to cluster mentions that refer to the same region but with different phrase entities in text (\eg,~\textit{the machine} and \textit{an equipment}).
+On the other hand, this technique is especially useful for CR because the flow of visual information to the word features acts as a prior to cluster mentions that refer to the same region but with are referred to with different mentions/entities in the text (\eg \textit{the machine } and \textit{an equipment}).
+We provide detailed ablations in the supplementary material.